Buying real estate in Switzerland?

 Insights

-• Spouses of Swiss citizens benefit from simplified naturalization, requiring only 5 years of total residence and 3 years of marriage to qualify.
+• Spouses of Swiss citizens can apply for simplified naturalization after just 5 years of residence and 3 years of marriage, which is roughly half the standard timeline.

 Can buying property help me get permanent residency in Switzerland?